 Going there is pretty easy, the place is well known.
 If you are from Cebu City, take a Ceres bus in South Bus Terminal.
 You can take Bato-Oslob route or simply ask the guards around, they are helpful and friendly.
 During peak seasons though, you have to fall a long line.
 Ask the bus conductor that you’re going to Simala Church and you’ll be exactly dropped at the corner street going to Simala Shrine.
 You can take habal-habal ride from the highway or you can also take tricycles.

 Here’s the view once you get inside the entrance gate.
 This was how it looked like then.
-It changes a lot since the last time we’ve visited some years ago.
+It changed a lot since the last time we’ve visited years ago.

 There are several places within the church where you can light up a candle.
 Upon entrance, on the side, there is one spot you can immediately recognized like below.
 If you want to go near the altar, on the right side, it is where the bigger area for candle lighting is located.

 GOLD – for healing (good health, recovery, spiritual, family tree)